 Elbow pain often results from overuse, and can significantly affect your ability to play sports or complete simple everyday tasks.
-At Orthopaedic and Rehabilitation Centers in West Rogers Park and Wicker Park, Chicago, experienced orthopaedic specialists offer solutions to ease elbow pain and restore your quality of life.
+At Orthopaedic and Rehabilitation Centers in Lincoln Square and Wicker Park, Chicago, experienced orthopaedic specialists offer solutions to ease elbow pain and restore your quality of life.
 Call Orthopaedic and Rehabilitation Centers to learn more about your options or schedule an appointment online today.

 Your elbow joint is a hinge made up of three bones held together by ligaments that provide joint stability.
 Muscles and tendons help move the joint.
 Elbow pain can result from an injury or disease.
 Symptoms often include: